 Step 1: Take apart your espresso maker

-First, you need to take apart the moka pot into its 3 parts – the water chamber at the bottom, the coffee funnel in the middle, and the coffee chamber at the top.
+First, you need to take apart the Moka pot into 3 parts – the water chamber at the bottom, the coffee funnel in the middle, and the coffee chamber at the top.

-Then, check that the silicon seal at the base of the coffee chamber has no kinks.
+Then, check that the silicone seal at the base of the coffee chamber has no kinks.
 This is to ensure it will seal properly.

 Step 2: Fill the water chamber with water

 Pour water into the bottom water chamber until it is just under the safety valve if you want Americano-style coffee.
 If you want a thicker, richer espresso, only fill the water chamber to around halfway.